rafleo/CocktailMix/README.md

 Now load the *CocktailMix.ino*, check the configuration for the correct pinout and then upload the sketch to your Arduino board.

+## Known Issues

+The `screenMix()` function has not been fully tested yet and it may not work.

+The **Arduino Nano** does not have enough memory to cope with the recipes and the required Arrays, so a rewrite to manual steps with if-Statements is necessary to run the CocktailMix on it.

+If you continually send commands to the Nextion display in a loop (e.g. `myNextion.setComponentText("instruction", "test value");` on every loop cycle) it will start to return garbled serial messages and thus become unusable (it's then impossible to detect touch events, for example).
+If your serial window shows output like `DISPLAY: ¿¿¿¿` you will need to check your functions for looped requestst to the display.